theaquamarine/windows-powershell-docs/docset/windows/storage/unregister-storagesubsystem.md

 PS C:\> Unregister-StorageSubsystem -ProviderName "Provider16"
 ```

-This command disconnects Windows Server® 2012 from the storage subsystems that the storage provider named Provider16 manages on the remote computer.
+This command disconnects Windows Server??
+2012 from the storage subsystems that the storage provider named Provider16 manages on the remote computer.

 ## PARAMETERS